sitehowtoguides/ai-tech-insights-site/README.md

 ## Front-matter

-Part of the pages' and the site's content can be found in the Front-matter area.
-This is easily distinguished, as it is between three dashes (`---`).
-The fron-matter area includes fields and their corresponding values.
-You can even have arrays, objects (or group fields), or arrays of objects.
+Part of the pages' content can be found in the Front-matter area.

+This is easily distinguished, as in it is between three dashes (`---`).

+The fron-matter area resides in files for pages and it includes fields and their corresponding values.
+You can have plain fields, arrays, objects (or group fields), even arrays of objects.
 It uses the yaml syntax.

 A plain field looks like this: